 Both have their merits, and the Zwift app will help you estimate your Power and FTP (Functional Threshold Power) even if your spin bike is only transmitting data for speed and cadence.
 If you are serious about competing professionally in the Zwift universe, you will need a power meter to record your output accurately.

-As of Feb 2021, Zwift boasted of having over 3 million cyclists using their app.
-You do not get that many users if your app is full of glitches or challenging to connect.
+As of 2022, Zwift boasted of having over 3 million cyclists using their app.
+You do not get that many users if your app is full of glitches or is challenging to connect.
 It is straightforward to connect your spin bike to the Zwift application.

 If you are in doubt and having real problems, then reach out to the Zwift service team.
 Remember, this is a paid service, so they are responsible for ensuring that you can use the service you are paying for.